 Visiting Sydney by cruise ship?
 Looking for local Sydney cruise ship tours and shore excursion ideas while in port?
 This post will give you some essential information to help you get the most out of your Sydney visit.
 Here at Your Sydney Guide we work with many cruise ship guests and fully understand the nature of shore excursions.
-We will meet you at your port or drop off location, handle your luggage, ensure that the tour length and return time are exactly as required and drop you anywhere that suits, such as airport of local hotel.
+We will meet you at your port or drop off location, handle your luggage, ensure that the tour length and return time are exactly as required and drop you anywhere that suits, such as airport or local hotel.
 Email us or book now to start planning your perfect Sydney visit.

 Most cruise ships stop in Sydney for only 1 – 2 nights so do some research make the most of your Sydney visit.
 There are 2 main port locations in Sydney for cruise ships and these are at the Overseas Passenger Terminal which is right next to Circular Quay in the heart of the Sydney Harbour, and the newer addition of White Bay Passenger Terminal which is on the north side of Sydney Harbour and requires a short taxi ride of around 10 – 15 minutes across the Anzac Bridge in to the city.
 As with some recent Sydney tour guests your ships docking location may be changed and you may end up being docked at the Athol Bouy in the middle of the harbour and then get tendered to Dawes Point which is just under the famous Sydney Harbour Bridge.
 This will be the same regardless of your cruise company so whether you travel with Royal Carribean, Celebrity Cruises, Carnival Cruise Lines, Oceania or P&O cruises, you may still be bumped at the last minute so be ready to let your local Sydney tour company know of your changes as soon as possible.
-This 2017/2018 cruise season will see record numbers or ships dock in our beautiful port so it’s going to be a lot of fun.
+This 2022/2023 cruise season will see cruise ships return to our beautiful port so it’s going to be a lot of fun.
 You can find out which terminal in Sydney your cruise ship will be docking at by clicking Sydney Cruise Ship Schedule.

 Sydney City Tours – There are many tour options for seeing Sydney in a half day, 6 hour or full day tour, from the hop on, hop off style open top bus right through to full private Sydney tours.
 The classic sights of Sydney such as Sydney Harbour, The Rocks, Harbour Bridge, Sydney Opera House, Bondi Beach, Paddington etc can all easily be seen on a half day tour, but if you want to dig a little deeper and see more then a customised itinerary is the way to go.
 A tailor made experience will find out what sort of traveller you are and how active you want to be and then tailor a private Sydney city tour to suit.
 On a recent tour I created an itinerary that included the Chinese Gardens, The Rocks and early Sydney history, shopping at Queen Victoria Building and then on to see some beautiful Sydney suburbs and out to lunch overlooking the water with the afternoon spent through the city, King’s Cross and out to Bondi Beach, Watson’s Bay and a ferry ride back to Circular Quay.
 Contact me to arrange your perfect Sydney Private Tour.